 Students can be eager to participate in STEM lessons, but they may have trouble understanding directions or goals when completing an activity.
 Referring back to the toothpick tower example earlier, if a teacher doesn’t clearly state that the tower must be built with as few toothpicks as possible or that it needs to reach a certain height, students might misunderstand the objectives and not perform to expectations.
 ASCD (formerly the Association for Supervision and Curriculum Development) recommends teachers set clear learning goals, provide scales and rubrics, track student progress, and celebrate student success.

-A goal of a STEM lesson is to try and spark a new interest for this field or subject among students.
+A goal of a STEM lesson is to try and spark a new interest in this field or subject among students.
 That’s difficult to do if students feel as if they failed and didn’t perform to expectations.
-Projects that include multiple right answers and that encourage students to make attempts at resolution without requiring that they solve the problem will likely be more impactful.
-If students are trying to replicate how the gears of a watch work in an engineering STEM lesson, there may be multiple correct answers, or students may not be able to find the correct answer, but that’s an acceptable outcome.
+Projects that include multiple right answers and that encourage students to make attempts at a resolution without requiring that they solve the problem will likely be more impactful.
+If students are trying to replicate how the gears of a watch work in an engineering STEM lesson, there may be multiple correct answers or students may not be able to find the correct answer, but that’s an acceptable outcome.
 As Anne Jolly writes for Education Week Teacher, “They are expected to learn from what went wrong and try again.
 Failure is considered a positive step on the way to discovering and designing solutions.”

 E. Encourage hard work but emphasize the importance of breaks (Scholastic)

 Both adults and students who have some experience with STEM know the frustration of spending a long time in one setting trying to find a solution to a problem but not succeeding.
 Taking breaks in between STEM lessons and activities can help students recharge while staying excited about a particular subject.
 These breaks can take place for a few minutes or hours at a time in the classroom, or potentially with a lesson starting one day and then being revisited sometime later in the week.
-According to Crawford, “When they return, it will be easier for most to debug or find solutions to errors quickly.”
+According to writer Christy Crawford of Scholastic, “When they return, it will be easier for most to debug or find solutions to errors quickly.”

 Chapter 3: STEM Resources for Teachers